‘We Should Just Burn It Down,’ Woman Finds 30 Recluse Spiders In Her House And Wants To Mimic The Meme

 In addition, according to WXPI News, Nicole Photianos found all of these spiders on the very first night she moved into her new home.

 After the discovery, Photianos contacted the previous owners who denied ever having an issue with the spiders.
-However, it is believed that some mold work done on the premises plus the house remaining vacant for four months contributed to the abundance of brown recluse spiders when the Photianos’ moved in.
+However, it is believed that some mold work done on the premises plus the house remaining vacant for four months contributed to the abundance of brown recluse spiders when the Photianoses moved in.

 “I think they’ve always lived in the walls.
 They just got out when they did the work, so yeah they are just kind of everywhere,” Nicole Photianos told WSB-TV 2.